pydanny/daniel-blog-fasthtml/posts/2025/2025-01-recap-resolutions.md

 - Visited the USA for the end-of-year holidays
 - Visited Paris in the autumn
 - Visited many new places in England, including Birmingham, Oxford, Cambridge, Brighton, Liverpool, Luton, Alton, and more
-- Went to an unbelievable number of museams and children's attractions in five countries.
+- Went to an unbelievable number of museums and children's attractions in five countries.
 Seeing my daughter's wonder at learning new things is truly wonderful
 - Begun the bittersweet move away from London, England to a town near Brisbane, Australia.
 Once again we are drawn as a family to be in a place where our co-workers are in the same timezone.
 We leave on a high note but are sad, we have truly enjoyed our time in London.

 ## 2024 Recap vs 2024 Resolutions